 Can California’s protected farmland fight climate change?

-With this growing awareness, many solutions are being offered to avert this crisis — from planting millions of trees to innovating electric car technology to passing state legislation to reduce greenhouse gas (GHG) emissions.
+As challenges intensify, many solutions are being offered to combat this crisis — from planting millions of trees to innovating electric car technology to passing state legislation to reduce greenhouse gas (GHG) emissions.

 One powerful tool to address climate change is putting in action land use planning policies that preserve working farms and ranches.